icerockdev/moko-mvvm/README.md

     val isLoginButtonEnabled: LiveData<Boolean> = listOf(isEmailValid, isPasswordValid).all(true)
 }
 ```
-Here we have separated LiveData with valid flags - `isEmailValid`, `isPasswordValid` and combine both
+Here we have separated LiveData with the validation flags - `isEmailValid`, `isPasswordValid` and combine both
- to `isLoginButtonEnabled` by merge all boolean LiveData in list with condition "all values must be true".
+ to `isLoginButtonEnabled` by merging all boolean LiveData in the list with on the condition that "all values must be true".

 ### ViewModel for login feature
 #### common